 The de Mittons were replaced by 1312 as a result of a new paramount Lord, the Earl of Lancaster, Thomas Plantagenet, first cousin to Edward II.
 He was the husband of Alice de Lacy, her fathers

 Thomas Plantagenet however did not have a blood connection with the de Mittons as did his wife’s family.
 Lacking that bloodline connection to the new Earl, Mitton manor after 1311 was then granted by Thomas Plantagenet to another family.
 No lord of the manor resided at Mitton manor at Great Mitton Hall ever again, nor did any de Mitton since that time.

 Ralph`s precursor family and father

 Ralph’s 1102 grants were the largest alienation’s of manor lands by the de Lacy’s to that date.
 (Henry the 1st confiscated the Bowland lands from Roger de Poitou in 1102, banished him from England and replaced him with the de Lacy`s).
 Blood connections were almost always the bases for feudal manor grants after the 1066 conquest when the Normans were a usurper minority.

 The specific charter affirmations of lands to Ralph by the de Lacy’s were undoubtedly due to the strategic importance of Clitheroe.
 It`s castle rock defensive topography being able to secure the growing de Lacy barony westward from Pontefract castle and became linked to Pontefract after 1102.
 The barony then straddled the north of England linking both sides of the Pennines creating a travel corridor that has outlasted both these medieval lands of the de Lacy`s to this day.
-Ralph the Red represented the new paramount de Lacy family in the Clitheroe area by his family connected presence (even if of a bastard son of Robert de Lacy).
+Ralph the Red represented the new paramount de Lacy family in the Clitheroe area by his family connected presence (even if a bastard son of Robert de Lacy).
 It is probably why Ralph establishes a church at the “magna” de Mitton manor site in 1103.
 As such he was both lord of the manor and the local manors church incumbent.
 This was a common circumstance in early post conquest England. http://tinyurl.com/de-Lacy-s

 Ralph the Red;